openstreetmap/stateofthemap-2019/calls/general.md

 If you are not sure where to submit your talk, please do not submit your talk to both conferences.
 Instead, please get in touch with the program committees ([program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org) and [summit@hotosm.org](summit@hotosm.org)) beforehand.

-(The call for participation of the HOT Summit has not opened yet.)

 SotM also has an academic track with its own Call for Abstracts which is dedicated to scientific applications of OSM.
 Please follow the link to the Call for Abstracts of the academic track if you are willing to propose a contribution for this track.
 The academic track uses the same submission system, but it has different requirements which are outlined in the [call for academic abstracts]({{site.baseurl}}/calls/academic/).

 <h2 id="submission">Submission Types</h2>